tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 ## Make a request in Postman
 {{activity}}
-1. If you haven't already done so, download and start the [Postman app for Chrome](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
+1. If you haven't already done so, download and start the [Postman app](docapis_postman).

-    {{note}} There's also a Postman <i>extension</i> for Chrome, but you want the Chrome app.
-It's more functional. {{end}}

 2. You'll make a REST call for the first endpoint (`aqi`).
 Select **GET** for the method.
 3. Insert the endpoint into the box next to GET: `https://simple-weather.p.mashape.com/aqi`
 4. Click the **Params** button (to the right of the box where you inserted the endpoint) and insert `lat` and `lng` parameters with specific values (other than `1`).